abapPM/ABAP-URL/README.md

 All contributions are welcome!
 Read our [Contribution Guidelines](https://github.com/abapPM/ABAP-URL/blob/main/CONTRIBUTING.md), fork this repo, and create a pull request.

-You can install the developer version of ABAP Error using [abapGit](https://github.com/abapGit/abapGit) either by creating a new online repository for https://github.com/abapPM/ABAP-URL.
+You can install the developer version of ABAP URL using [abapGit](https://github.com/abapGit/abapGit) either by creating a new online repository for https://github.com/abapPM/ABAP-URL.

 Recommended SAP package: `$URL`